-In addition to the resource specific references provided above, general NEPA related information and guidance can be found on both the CEQ https://ceq.doe.gov and the EPA https://www.epa.gov/nepa.
+In addition to the resource specific references provided above, general NEPA related information and guidance can be found on both the CEQ NEPA | National Environmental Policy Act (doe.gov) and the EPA National Environmental Policy Act | US EPA.

-EPA's NEPAssist Tool (https://www.epa.gov/nepa/nepassist) can be used to generate reports that provide much of the data required to complete this questionnaire.
+EPA's NEPAssist Tool NEPAssist | US EPA can be used to generate maps and or reports that provide much of the data required to complete this questionnaire.

-For information related to Section 106, see the Advisory Council on Historic Preservation https://www.achp.gov/protecting-historic-properties/section-106-process/introduction-section-106.
+For information related to Section 106, see the Advisory Council on Historic Preservation